AntixK/PyTorch-VAE/README.md

 </p>

-A Collection of Variational AutoEncoders (VAEs) implemented in PyTorch.
+A Collection of Variational AutoEncoders (VAEs) implemented in PyTorch with focus on reproducibility.
+The aim of this project is to provide a quick and simple working example for many of the cool VAE models out there.

 ### Requirements
 - Python >= 3.5